wp-plugins/thumbnail-grid/readme.txt

 When the gridwidth value is set, set this value to left, right or center

 imagesize
 Media Image sizes are configured in the wordpress admin panel under Settings/Media.
 You can use any size in the plugin.
-The default value is ‘thumb’. thumb thumbnail medium large post-thumbnail
+The default value is ‘thumb’. thumb thumbnail medium large post-thumbnail (To proportionately size images, try setting the height="100%" width="auto")

 == Installation ==